craigprotzel/Mashups/_Help/How_To/Heroku_Node_Deploy/README.md

 	```
 	heroku login
 	```
-	You will be asked for your username and password.
-When typing your password, only asterisks will appear.
-Once you press enter, it should say that you are logged in.
+	You will be asked to click any key and directed to a web page to login.
+After you login, return to the Terminal.
 * You are now ready to create an empty Heroku app repo by typing:

 	```